spleen1981/retroarch-kodi-addon-CoreELEC/README.md

    - Sync Retroarch audio driver/device with Kodi settings
    - Auto update.
 Check for updates will be performed everytime RetroArch is launched
    - Reset Retroarch configuration.
 Restores `retroarch.cfg` to defaults and addon to first run condition
+   - Save a combined addon + RetroArch log to file (max verbosity).
+Each session starts a fresh log; the previous session is rotated to `retroarch.log.old`.

 ## Folders